BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 class Automaton {
 protected:

-    //This tracks where in the input we are unsigned int currCharIndex = 0;
+    // This tracks where in the input we are unsigned int currCharIndex = 0;

-    //This tracks the number of newLines we have read unsigned int newLinesRead = 0;
+    // This tracks the number of newLines we have read unsigned int newLinesRead = 0;

 	TokenType type = TokenType::UNDEFINED;
-	//This tracks the total number of characters consumbed
+	// This tracks the total number of characters consumbed
-	//This is different from currCharIndex to let you "peek" at the next input without consiming it unsigned int numCharRead = 0;
+	// This is different from currCharIndex to let you "peek" at the next input without consiming it unsigned int numCharRead = 0;
     std::string input = "";